Skip to main content

 2 mentions Positive Neutral Negative

-Users report that the game's optimization is generally solid, with one user noting good performance on an older Windows 7 build.
-However, there may be some issues that could affect performance for others.
+Users report that the game's optimization is generally solid, with one player noting good performance on an older Windows 7 build, suggesting that the game runs well even on less modern systems.

 • “I have solid performance on Windows 7 with a very old build.”